StydeNet/enlighten/README.md

 A seamless package to document your Laravel APIs.

-There is no need to add endless docblocks to each API method, maintain dozens of read   me files, or write extensive wikis to keep your APIs documented and in sync with your codebase!
+There is no need to add endless docblocks to each API method, maintain dozens of readme files, or write extensive wikis to keep your APIs documented and in sync with your codebase!

 Enlighten your Laravel applications with a beautiful documentation generated automatically from your test suites, by doing so, your documentation will always be updated with the current version of your app.